CubeJerry/ThamLabQoL/README.md

 Simply run ```bash cryoemprep.sh``` and follow the prompts.

 Tip: set hash_max to a higher number if ray tracing is taking too long (may need to play around a bit)

+## Prepare BLI data for plotting in Prism

+Run ```bash dilution.sh "\path\to\data"```.
+Note that you need quotation marks around your path.
+Also, you do not need to point to the Results folder specifically, just the main folder with all your results.